Elements of Exemplary Independent Study

 - The LEA has adopted board policies that:

-- Include a range of quality educational options, including classroom-based, hybrid, and nonclassroom-based programs to better tailor instruction to pupil needs; and
+- Include a range of quality educational options, including classroom-based, hybrid, and nonclassroom-based programs to better tailor instruction to student needs.

 - LEAs offer more than one independent study model for short- and long-term participation.